sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 would like to actually learn Kannada.
 I underestimated how difficult it would be to learn a new language.
 If I knew it would be this difficult, I may not have started.
-By the time I had realized this, I was already halfway through Phase 3.
+By the time I realized this, I was already halfway through Phase 3.
 By then I had gotten somewhat attached to Kannada and I thought that now that I've come so far, might as well finish what I started.